AlthariqFairuz/Tubes2_SinggalangJaya/README.md

 ## Setup
+1. Intall all requirements
-1. Clone this repository using
+2. Clone this repository using
 ```
 https://github.com/AlthariqFairuz/Tubes2_SinggalangJaya.git
 ```